Powerlearnproject/se-assignment-day-2-git-and-github-PhilipNduati254/README.md

 Open Collaboration: Encourages contributions from a wide range of developers, fostering a diverse and vibrant community.
 Increased Visibility: Projects can gain more attention and support from the open-source community.
-Free for Unlimited Repositories: GitHub offers unlimited public repositories for free, making it cost-effective1.
+Free for Unlimited Repositories: GitHub offers unlimited public repositories for free, making it cost-effective.
 Disadvantages:

 Security Risks: Sensitive data and proprietary code are exposed to the public, which can lead to security vulnerabilities.